What Makes a Good Tutor?

 spectrum gif animation

 Teaching is an art in itself.
 A subtle art that isn’t quickly mastered.
 It doesn’t follow that if you like an artist’s work, then she will be a good teacher.
 A well run class depends on the tutor’s teaching skills.
-It will run smoothly, without any fumbling around and asking ‘what do I do next?’
+It will run smoothly, without any fumbling around and without leaving you asking ‘what do I do next?’

 But it’s not just about teaching skills.
 There’s also a cluster of character traits that you should look out for as well.
 Here’s some of them :